 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

-- March monthly precipitation totals were generally above normal across the southeast, east central and northeast and below normal in the northwest.
-The wettest areas were in southeastern Minnesota where a surplus of a half to one-and-a-half inches was common.
-Most of the precipitation came in the second half of the month.
-Wells in Faribault County reported 3.39 inches or 1.84 inches above normal.
-West central Minnesota fell short of normal by about an inch to an inch-and-a-half.
-One of the drier locations was Ada in northwest Minnesota with only .08 inches of precipitation or .92 inches below normal.
+- March monthly precipitation totals were generally above normal across the southwest, east central and northeast and below normal in the northwest.
+The wettest areas were in east central Minnesota where a surplus of one to one-and-a-half inches was common.
+Most of the precipitation came in the second half of the month with an event on March 23-24 making up the bulk of the precipitation.
+The Twin Cities International Airport saw 1.55 inches for the two-day period.
+For the month of March, Stillwater in east Central Minnesota saw 3.53 inches or 1.99 inches above normal.
+One of the drier locations was in the Fargo/Moorhead area where only .28 inches fell or 1.02 inches short of normal.

 Where we stand now: